-Our Top Chrome Plugins for Trello
+Our Favorite Chrome Plugins for Trello

-Like any digital tool, we found that we wanted to make a few adjustments or changes to our preferences, similar to the way you are with most other productivity apps.
+However, like any digital tool, we found that we wanted to make a few adjustments or changes to our preferences, similar to the way you are with most other productivity apps.
 I knew what I wanted to be able to achieve, and that was to not have to click nearly as much, not have open as many cards, and be able to see everything without scrolling left and right as much as I did.
 So, I set out to find things that would do just that.

 Enter Chrome Extensions.